 Compared with children in the control groups, children in the music groups exhibited greater increases in full-scale IQ.
 The effect was relatively small, but it generalized across IQ subtests, index scores, and a standardized measure of academic achievement.

-In fact musical training helps everyoneyoung and old:
+In fact musical training helps everyone, young and old:

 A growing body of research finds musical training gives students learning advantages in the classroom.
 Now a Northwestern University study finds musical training can benefit Grandma, too, by offsetting some of the deleterious effects of aging.